JAhimaz/Nightfall-text-based-game/README.md

 Future port to Unity?

+#### Current Known Bugs
+- Input Handling is Horrible lmao.
+(This is a main focus)

 #### End Credits
 The game is currently being worked on by:
 - Joey Nelson
 - Joshua Ahimaz

+A Patchnotes will be created once we leave development version.

 If you would like to **voluntarily** contribute to the game please contact me on discord at: Joshhh#6395